Furthen64/kkbot/README.txt

 What you need to get it to work:

-* When installing Visual Studio 2017, make sure you select the .NET Core cross-platform development option.
+* When installing Visual Studio Community, make sure you select the:
+ [x] .NET Core cross-platform development option.

 * Startup Visual Studio Community IDE
 - Install nuget 'Newtonsoft.Json'
 - Add another Nuget source: